rw-ml/promptstyler-reimplementation/README.md

 PromptStyler https://promptstyler.github.io/
 CAR-FT: https://arxiv.org/abs/2211.16175.

+CAR-FT experiments were exploratory and did not reproduce reported results under my setup.
-CAR-FT did not work remotely as good as it should be (and the implementation is not quite perfect), PromptStyler has slight differences in performance, but works in general
+PromptStyler has slight differences in performance, but works in general
 ## Getting Started